poornachandra24/KAIO-SIGHT-/docs/README.md

 ```

 ### Step 2: Iterative Training
 Once the ETL is complete, you can run training experiments in minutes.
+Metrics are automatically logged to Comet ML.

 ```bash
 # Launch the GPU training